LCS breaks ground on Veterans Wall of Honor

 About 600 names have been collected for the wall so far.
 The wall is large enough that the district can continue to add names long into the future.

 Elite Builders General Contracting has donated the supplies and manpower to install the footers to begin the project.
 The cost of this portion of the project is $8,340.
-Owner Jared Bennett will also speak at the ceremony.
+Owner Jared Bennett also spoke at the ceremony.

 Nearly 60 donations have made the veterans wall possible, those contribution ranging from $25 to over $10,000.
 The initial cost of the wall is about $70,000.
 It is being solely paid for with donations.
 No district funds will be used.